scala/improvement-proposals/content/scala-cli.md

 With this proposal our main goal is to turn Scala into a language with "batteries included" that will also respect the community-first aspect of our ecosystem.

+### Why decided to work on Scala CLI rather then improve existing tools like sbt or Mill?

+Firstly, Scala CLI is in no way an actual replacement for SBT or Mill - nor was it ever meant to be.
+We do not call it a build tool, even though it does share some similarities with build tools.
+It doesn't aim at supporting multi-module projects, nor to be extended via a task system.
+The main advantages of SBT and Mill: multi-module support and plugin ecosystem in the use cases for Scala CLI and scala command can often be disadvantages as it affects performance: configuration needs to be compiled, plugins resolved etc.

+Mill and SBT uses turing complete configuration for build so the complexity of build scripts in theory is unlimited.
+Scala CLI is configuration-only and that limits the complexity what put a hard cap how complex Scala CLI builds can be.

+ In our opinion, `scala` command should be first and foremost a command line tool.
+Requirements for a certain project structure or presence configuration files limit SBT and Mill usability certain use cases related to command line.

+One of the main requirements for the new `scala` commands was speed, flexibility and focus on command-line use cases.
+Initially, we were considering improving SBT or Mill as well as building Scala CLI on top one.
+We have quickly realized that getting Mill or SBT to reply within Milliseconds (for cases where no hard work like compilation is require) would be pretty much out of reach.
+Mill and SBT's codebases are too big to compile them to native image using GraalVM, not to mention problems with dynamic loading and reflection.
+Adding flexibility when in comes to input sources (e.g. support for Gists) and making the tool that can accept most of the configuration using simple command-line parameters would involve writhing a lot of glue code.
+That is why we decided to build the tool from scratch based on existing components like coursier, bloop or scalafmt.

 ## Proposed solution

 We propose to gradually replace the current `scala`, `scalac` and `scaladoc` commands by single `scala` command that under the hood will be `scala-cli`.
 We could also add wrapper scripts for `scalac` and `scaladoc` that will mimic the functionality that will use `scala-cli` under the hood.